What is a Bridge Loan for Real Estate?

 3. Home Equity Loan

 On the other hand, if you already have some real estate holdings but are looking to purchase or invest in other properties, you could use a home equity loan to finance your purchase.
-A home equity loan allows you to access the equity that you’ve built up in your home — so long as you’ve already reached 20% equity.
+A home equity loan allows you to access the equity that you’ve built up in your new home purchase—so long as you’ve already reached 20% equity.

-From there, most lenders allow you to borrow up to 80% of your home’s equity.
-Home equity loans often come with lower interest rates since you’re using your own equity.
-However, you must be comfortable with possibly risking your home if you can’t pay it back.
+From there, most mortgage lenders allow you to borrow up to 80% of your current home’s equity.
+Home equity loans often come with lower interest mortgage rates since you’re using your own equity.

 4. Cash